Qiyd81/udacity_sensor_fusion_camera_project_two/README.md

                     check if the currrent_keypoint inside the current bounding box if inside, count the number of match pair :(prevbox, currbox) find the max matches box in current frame, restore the bounding box pair in the result map.

+    Note: in order to make the result stable, I make three steps :
+    1. when I compute the max match box, I wil also try to compute the ratio = prev_box_size/ curr_box_size.
+If the ratio is less than threshold, it means the box size change to much in those two frame, it should be something wrong.
+I will filter this match box out.
+    2. Besides the size of box, I will also compare the center position of the box, if the box position change too large (the euclidean distance is large than 100), I will also filter this box out.
+    3. If the matches points number of two boxes is less than 5, I will filter this box out.

 ## FP.2 Compute Lidar-based TTC

 First of all, we use Constant Velocity Model to compute TTC.

-We will use the following method to avoid outlier Lidar points:
-1. First, we will sort the Lidar points by x-position.
-2. Then, we will pick top N (N=10) points, to compute the average distance.
-3. Check the first 3 points, if the (average_distance-distance) > 0.1 , don't use this point as nearest point, find the next one.

 The TTC compute process:
-1. First, we need to find the x-position of object in previous frame: distance_prev_x
+1. First, we need to find the x-position of object back in previous frame: distance_prev_x
-2. Then, we need to find the x-position of object in current frame: distance_curr_x
+2. Then, we need to find the x-position of object back in current frame: distance_curr_x
 3. We compute the distance the object move: distance_x=distance_prev_x - distance_curr_x
 4. We compute the velocity of the object : velocity_x = distance_x / delta_time
+5. We compute the curr_nearest_distance of the object. (use another average statistic method to avoid outlier to the distance computation)
-5. We assume the velocity of the object is same, then compute the TTC = distance_curr_X / velocity_x;
+6. We assume the velocity of the object is same, then compute the TTC = curr_nearest_distance / velocity_x;
 Note: if the relative velocity_x is negative, the TTC should be maximum.

+In order to make the system stable, I implmenet two method to avoid ghost points.

+One is for velocity computation:
+We will use the following method to avoid outlier Lidar points to the velocity computation:
+1. First, we will sort the Lidar points by x-position.
+2. Then, we will pick top N (N=200) points.
+3. We will use IQR method (the Q1=1/4 of top N points) to compute the center of the object back.
+4. Finally, we use the average value of Q1-1, Q1, Q1+1 to compute the final value, as the center of object's back.

+Another is for nearest distance computation
+We will use the following method to avoid outlier Lidar points to the nearest distance computation:
+1. First, we will sort the Lidar points by x-position.
+2. Then, we will pick top N (N=200) points.
+3. We will use IQR method (the Q1=1/10 of top N points) as the standard value.
+4. In order to avoid ghost point in near, We will pick top 5 points of the points.
+If the distance of the point between standard value is more than 5cm, we will remove the point.

 ## FP.3 Associate Keypoint Correspondences with Bounding Boxes